forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 ## Appendix
 ### TBEV Infections
 > Coincidentally when thinking about the above kinetics in early summer 2021, I didn't pay attention to ticks, caught one and likely also caught tick-borne encephalitis virus (TBEV).
 Stupidly didn't screen for ticks afterwards and realized the tick late, which increases the chance for the transmission tick borne pathogens (Borrelia are unlikely due to symptoms and due to 2x200mg doxycycline post-exposure prophylaxis).
-The initial illness was very mild which was followed by a regular but slight back pain for a couple of months which mostly went away by now - so I seem to have been lucky and come through without much sequela.
+The initial illness was very mild which was followed by a regular but slight back pain for a couple of months which more and more faded - so I seem to have been lucky and come through without sequela.

 > There are vaccines against TBEV which protect mice against deadly disease and produce IgG antibodies in humans, but the effects (positive or negative e.g. ADE is a risk for flaviviruses) of these vaccines (all inactivated viruses with adjuvants) on subtle but possibly persistent infections are to my knowledge unknown.
 Ideally there would be a safe vaccine mimicking natural infections.
 Because 1) wild type infections reliably protect against subsequent infections; however 2) wild type infections have risks associated both short-term and long-term.
 TBEV protection is useful if one loves to move through nature.